Boys’ Chairman & Team Manager

 Philip has always strived to improve junior golf not only at his own club, but throughout the East Riding Union and now with Yorkshire.
 He was appointed junior organiser at his club in the late 1980’s and only in 2020 did he retire from this position.
 Philip was very instrumental in adopting the Golf Foundation Passport scheme enabling the professional to operate during his academy coaching sessions.
 Many local juniors have benefited from his dedication including Iain Pyman (YUGC Amateur Champion, British Amateur Champion & Professional golfer) and Michael Petch ( USPGA Seniors Tour Director) to name a couple.
 In 2014 Philip was awarded the Sir Henry Cotton Award for meritorious service to junior golf from The Golf Foundation.

 Philip continues in his role as Chairman with great enthusiasm and relishes in the challenges ahead.
 He would like to see junior golf numbers increase and appreciates there are many professionals and volunteers who are endeavouring to achieve the same, but understands it is an exceedingly difficult task.
 He was delighted for the Boys when they were crowned England Golf Boys County Champions in August 2017 & 2018, especially having come second in 2016, then losing out by half a point!
-In 2019 the Boys failed to qualify for the finals with our rivals from the red rose county, Lancashire taking the honours of representing the Northern Counties in the national final!
+In 2021 the Boys failed to qualify for the finals with Northumberland taking the honours of representing the Northern Counties in the final.
+However, in 2022 Yorkshire were winners of the Northern Counties qualifying event at Kendal GC by 24 shots and therefore progressed to the final at Furness GC in Cumbria.
+Sadly, we were not successful in bringing the trophy home, but the boys are looking forward to 2023!

 2019 saw the Northern Counties competing in the inaugural Boys Junior League, based on the men’s league, but dividing the northern counties into two divisions, North (Cumbria, Durham & Northumberland) and South (Cheshire, Lancashire & Yorkshire).
-Fortunately, the league managed to go ahead in 2020 despite the various rules, regulations, and lockdowns around Covid-19 with the winners of these two divisions, Lancashire, and Northumberland meeting in the final at Northumberland Golf Club, with Lancashire taking the honours.
+The winners of these two divisions meeting in a final for the title and in 2022 Arcot Hall Golf Club hosted the finalists with Yorkshire meeting Northumberland and Northumberland coming out the winners yet again!

 Q. When did you start playing golf?